 Philippine Building Code: Construction Safety and Standards

-The Philippine Building Code (Presidential Decree No.
+The Philippine Building Code (PBC), formally Presidential Decree No.

 Summary